b1ndark/project4/README.md

 ### **Visitors**

-- Users will experience a friendly comunity where users and moderators cooperate together to healp each other.
+- Users will experience a friendly community where users and moderators cooperate together to help each other.
 - Users will be provided with all the support that they might need.
 - The website forum content is carefully supervised to make sure that everyone is being respected.
 - The objective of the TypeR forum is to get the TypeR community together.

 ### **Goals**

-- The main goal of the forum is to create a comunity where people will help and share their problems that they may have encontered.
+- The main goal of the forum is to create a community where people will help and share their problems that they may have encountered.
 - To share experiences with a certain TypeR model that they might have had.
-- To try help each other with certain problems thta they have encountered by sharing any thoughts and ideias.
+- To try help each other with certain problems that they have encountered by sharing any thoughts and ideas.
 - x

 ### **The TypeR forum**